• Skip to primary navigation

 3. Bake until golden brown, about 10 mins.
 Cool and reserve.

-4. Dressing: Combine all ingredients except oils in the bowl of a food processor and blend well.
+1. Combine all ingredients except for the oils in the bowl of a food processor and blend well.
 Slowly add sesame and canola oils and blend until combined.

-5. Salad: Toss cabbage, carrots, scallions, cilantro and mint together.
-Carefully mix in orange segments, chicken and dressing to taste.
+1. Toss cabbage, carrots, scallions, cilantro, and mint together.
+Carefully toss in orange segments, chicken, and the dressing to taste (reserve some dressing to serve alongside).

-6. Top with peanuts, sesame seeds and wonton crisps.
+2. Top with peanuts, sesame seeds, and wonton crisps.
 Garnish with cilantro and mint.

 Chinese Chicken Salad